Call of Duty Zombies: Reception

+Community

 Zombies is one of Call of Duty's most popular game modes, with large amounts of players purchasing games in the series solely to play the mode.
 Several communities have been created by players dedicated towards discovering and solving easter eggs within the mode, particularly on Black Ops 4.
 Black Ops III has also garnered a dedicated community regarding its iteration of Zombies, with Steam Workshop allowing users to create custom maps and player models.
 The popularity of the game's iteration was noted by Aron Garst of GameSpot as lasting well into 2020, five years after release, despite the release of later games in the series that also featured Zombies.
-In a retrospective review of the modes original iteration in World at War, David Meikleham of GamesRadar+ labeled the Zombies mode as the "greatest minigames[sic] ever conceived".
-Reviewing the same iteration, Seth Parmer of TheGamer wrote: "[T]he Zombies mode ... birthed an entire storyline and fanbase due to how downright fun and replayable it was."
+Zombies has also held a strong presence on YouTube, with several youtubers becoming influential within the community, such as NoahJ456 and MrRoflWaffles.